Blendify/blender-manual/blender_docs/manual/physics/smoke/types/flow_object.rst

 *****************
-Smoke Flow object
+Smoke Flow Object
 *****************

-*Smoke Flow* objects are used to add or remove smoke and fire to a :doc:`Smoke Domain</physics/smoke/domain>` object.
+*Smoke Flow* objects are used to add or remove smoke and fire to a :doc:`Smoke Domain </physics/smoke/types/domain>` object.

 To define any mesh object as a *Smoke Flow* object, add smoke physics by clicking *Smoke* in :menuselection:`Properties --> Physics`.
 Then select *Flow* as the *Smoke Type*.